Trigonometry Word Problems: A Step-by-Step Solving Framework

 a² + b² = c²

 The Pythagorean theorem states that in a right triangle, the square of the hypotenuse (c) equals the sum of squares of the other two sides.
+For a deeper dive into this concept, see the Khan Academy right triangle trigonometry course.
 Enter any two sides in the calculator above to find the third!

 Area = ½ × b × h